-This article explains how to surrender a match in Pokemon UNITE for the Nintendo Switch.
-Read on to learn how to surrender a match, when to surrender, as well as the advantages and disadvantages of surrendering below.
+There are advantages and disadvantages when surrendering a match.
+Knowing when to surrender and when to fight on is a must for any player in Pokemon UNITE.
+This guide explains how to surrender a match in Nintendo Switch and Mobile.
+Read on to learn how to surrender a match, when to surrender, as well as the advantages and disadvantages of surrendering.

 List of Contents

 The option to surrender is only available 5 minutes after the game starts (05:00 time remaining).
 If the game does not go well for the team, consider first to try to turn things around.

 |1||Press the + button.
 Be sure to go back to base first before bringing up the menu, it takes up a lot of space in the screen.|